-Adderall, the amphetamine that medical professionals most often prescribe, is a highly potent and addictive Class 11 Controlled Substance.
+Adderall, the amphetamine that medical professionals most often prescribe, is a highly potent and addictive Class II Controlled Substance.
 Generally, physicians use it to treat ADHD, narcolepsy, and occasionally, depression.
 In recent years, the abuse rates for this central nervous stimulant have significantly increased.
 As a result, Adderall addiction is one of the country’s top reasons for concern.
-Learn how Crestview Recovery Centers adderall addiction rehab program can help you beat your addiction.
+Learn how Crestview Recovery’s Adderall addiction rehab program can help you beat your addiction.

 Medical Uses for Adderall